What are performance phrases, and when can you use them?

 Productivity

 The success of your business depends on the effort your employees put into their work.
-Here are some examples of performance review phrases that highlight their strengths and weaknesses in this area:
+Meeting deadlines is a key indicator of employee dependability and organisational efficiency, and performance data can be used to track productivity and inform talent management decisions.
+Here are some examples of performance review phrases that highlight an employee’s strengths and weaknesses in this area:

 Positives

-Here are some phrases that acknowledge an employee’s achievements and commitment to their work:
+Here are some phrases that acknowledge an employee’s productivity:

-- “Displays endless drive to improve productivity, profits and meet business goals”
+- ‘Displays endless drive to improve productivity, profits, meet business goals and create innovative solutions.’

 Negatives

-The following are some phrases that point out areas for improvement in your employee’s work performance:
+The following are some phrases that point out areas for improvement in your employee’s work productivity:

 Attendance

-Employees who show up to work on time are reliable and demonstrate respect for others’ time too.
-In this section, show that you recognise employees with good attendance so that they retain this behaviour.
+Employees who show up to work on time are reliable and demonstrate respect for others’ time, too.
+Show that you recognise employees with good attendance to encourage them to retain this behaviour.
 Here are some examples of performance review phrases that highlight their strengths and weaknesses in this area:

 Here are some phrases to show your appreciation for a punctual employee:

-- “A reliable worker who is always there when you need their help”
+- ‘Reliable worker who is always there when you need their help.’

 Negatives